TNTurnerLab/Tortoise/README.md

 wget -q https://de.cyverse.org/dl/d/713F020E-246B-4C47-BBC3-D4BB86BFB6E9/CpG_sites_sorted_b38.bed.gz.tbi
 ```

+## Running

+This pipeline can be run using the Docker image found here: `tnturnerlab/tortoise:v1.1`
+We also provide the Dockerfile if you would like to make modifications.

+### Snakemake

+#### Setting up the config.json file

 Before running, please make any necessary changes to these options below in the config.json.

 * regions:  "/region" *If you don't have the RepeatMasker files, please make this entry blank*